The Christmas Season of the 2021 Liturgical Calendar is the evening of December 24th, 2020 through January 10th, 2021.

 The liturgical season of Christmas begins with the vigil Masses on Christmas Eve and concludes on the Feast of the Baptism of the Lord.
 During this season, we celebrate the birth of Christ into our world and into our hearts, and reflect on the gift of salvation that is born with him…including the fact that he was born to die for us.

-Solemnity of Mary, Mother of God, December 31st
+New Years Day / Solemnity of Mary, Holy Mother of God, January 1st

 Sunday Mass: 8:00AM, 10:30AM